carlosabrahams/Ecoacoustic_Evidence/data_analysis.md

 If using any automated recogniser or clustering process to identify species vocalizations, then a degree of manual verification is required, so that error rates can be checked and the quality of the recogniser can be properly assessed.
 This quality assurance process need not review all detections, but can use a suitable sub-sample of the complete dataset, or may focus on rare/unusual species in the context of the site or habitat being surveyed.
 This verification process, and its results, should be fully set out in the survey report.

 When using BirdNET specifically, we recommend configuring the software with prediction segment overlaps of 1–2 seconds.
 Clear recommendations for sensitivity are not yet established, and may depend on study context.
 A confidence threshold of ~0.5 is suggested for assemblage-level analyses to balance precision and recall, while reducing false positives.
-Additionally, requiring a species to be detected a minimum number of times (e.g., ten detections) before including it in results can further reduce spurious misidentifications.
+Higher confidence thresholds (0.7-0.8) will reduce the need for manual verification, while potentially missing some rare or pooorly-recorded species.
+Requiring a species to be detected a minimum number of times (e.g., ten detections) before including it in results can help reduce misidentifications.

 ## Rationale